List of Man About the House characters: Norman Tripp

 Norman Tripp is Robin's brother who is only seen at the end of the series, not being mentioned before then.
 He comes to stay with Robin for a few days and starts a relationship with Chrissy.
-They then arrange to get married and the day before Norman and Chrissy's wedding and Mildred is upset that she has not received an invitation.
+They then arrange to get married, and on the day before Norman and Chrissy's wedding, Mildred is upset that she has not received an invitation.
 However, when she delivers their wedding present she discovers that they have been invited and that George has hidden it from her because he wants to go to a darts match.
 Norman eventually marries Chrissy, and they presumably start a new life together.